Syny5/Ghibli-Movies/README.md

-# Ghibli-Movies
+# Ghibli Movies
- Training to fetch data with API Rest and binding class with Vue.js
+ Training to fetch data from API Rest and binding class with Vue.js